A Partnership between the RDNO, Township of Spallumcheen and Okanagan Indian Band

 The North Okanagan Wastewater Recovery Project is a unique and innovative partnership between the Regional District of North Okanagan (RDNO), Township of Spallumcheen and Okanagan Indian Band (OKIB) to build an efficient and affordable wastewater collection and recovery system.

-The goal is to address environmental degradation of Swan Lake, provide economic development opportunities for industrial, commercial and residential growth in the area, and address the challenges of drought-conditions for local agriculture.
+The goal is to address the environmental degradation of Swan Lake, provide economic development opportunities for industrial, commercial and residential growth in the area, and address the challenges of drought conditions for local agriculture.